soodaayush/learn-with-me/README.md

 ## Inspiration

-I created this website for a relative of mine who is a tutor as an easier way of gathering information about their services and registering for them.
+I created this website for a relative of mine who is a tutor, providing an easier way to gather information about their services and register for them.

 ## Challenges

-Making sure the performance of the website ran well, due to the number of large images being rendered.
+Ensuring the website performed well despite the number of large images being rendered.

 ## Lessons Learned

-Learned about Sass and the features that CSS doesn't have.
-I learned about handling form input submissions.
+I learned about Sass and its features that CSS doesn't have.
+I also learned about handling form input submissions.

 ## The Website

-This website allows you to gather information about the tutor's services and allows you to contact them.
+This website allows users to gather information about the tutor's services and contact them.

 ## Links